shaman-kai/python-assignment/README.md

 This module contains 4 main functions to "scramble" a piece of text:

-    • shuffle_middles: to randomly reorder all but the first and last letters of each word.
+    • shuffle_middles_re: to randomly reorder all but the first and last letters of each word.
-    • shuffle_words: to randomly reorder all the letters in each word.
+    • shuffle_words_re: to randomly reorder all the letters in each word.
-    • shuffle_short_words: to randomly reorder all letters in words shorter than n letters.
+    • shuffle_short_words_re: to randomly reorder all letters in words shorter than n letters.
     • random_upper: to randomly make some letters lowercase and some uppercase.

 In addition, it contains 2 helper functions: